 Another focus of research is the production of functional layers for applications in microelectronics, photovoltaics and in corrosion protection and tool engineering.
 These efforts make use of various methods, such as anodizing, and electrolytic or electrophoretic deposition.

-- Electrochemical characterization of electrode materials for lithium-ion, sodium-sulfur and lithium-sulfur batteries
+- Electrochemical characterization and elucidation of reaction mechanisms of electrode materials for lithium-ion batteries, solid-state batteries, post-lithium systems, and supercapacitors

-- Electrochemical machining (ECM) of metal-ceramic composite materials, refractory metals and valve metals, as well as conventional metallic materials
+- Electrochemical machining (ECM) of metal-ceramic composites, refractory or valve metals and conventional metallic materials

-- Development of methods for electrolytic and electroless plating
+- Process development for electrolytic and electroless coatings

-- Generation of functional layers for corrosion and wear protection
+- Generation of functional coatings for corrosion and wear protection including anodic coatings, hard anodic coatings and plasma electrolytic oxide (PEO) coatings